Last Updated on 11/22/2023 by Glynn Willard

 Check The Anode In The Hot Water Heater

-If you use your hot water heater a lot, drain it every six months and remove the anode rod.
+If you don’t have an instant hot water heater and you use it a lot, drain it every six months and remove the anode rod.

 If it’s grossly deteriorated, replace it.
 If not, put it back in the tank.